tillgo/blog-assignment/README.md

 2. Create a `.env` file.
 You can copy the `.env.example` file and fill in the values.
 3. Run `npm run dev` to start the server in development mode.
 4. Open `http://localhost:3000` in your browser.

+After you registered an account, you can make yourself an admin by changing the `isAdmin` field in the database to `true` for your user.